Date posted: Jul 8, 2026

 1. Contract Administration & Government Pricing

-• Manage the end-to-end lifecycle of contract operations, including system loading, validation of rebate claims, and management of membership/class-of-trade controls
+• Manage the end-to-end lifecycle of contract operations for both commercial and government segments, including contract implementation, data interfaces, validation of rebate claims, contract adherence, management of membership/class-of-trade controls, and dispute management

-• Ensure 100% compliance in government price reporting, including the calculation and submission of AMP, Best Price, ASP, and 340B ceiling prices to federal agencies
+• Lead initiatives pertaining to changes in government reporting, programs, or policy and regulatory changes.
+Ensure stakeholder communications and financial impact modeling.
+Partner with Legal for final implementation of changes.
+Ensure 100% compliance in government price reporting, including the calculation and submission of AMP, Best Price, ASP, FAMP, NFAMP, FCP, ANFAMP, MFP and 340B ceiling prices to federal agencies

 • Maintain rigorous oversight of transparency reporting and state-level price increase notifications to ensure full regulatory compliance